The Grand Rapids Griffins have won their first Calder Cup.

 Tatar sealed the championship for Grand Rapids with an empty-net goal at 19:11 of the third.
 Joakim Andersson added another empty-net goal with six seconds left.

-Tatar, Detroit's second-round pick (No. 60) at the 2009 NHL Entry Draft, finished the Calder Cup Playoffs with 16 goals and 21 points and was named the Most Valuable Player of the AHL's postseason.
+Tatar, Detroit's second-round pick (No. 60) at the 2009 NHL draft, finished the Calder Cup playoffs with 16 goals and 21 points and was named the Most Valuable Player of the AHL's postseason.

 Only three teams in AHL history have rallied to win a playoff series after losing the first three games.
 The Wilkes-Barre/Scranton Penguins became the third when they did it against the Providence Bruins in the second round this year.
 It has never been done in the Calder Cup Final.